 Yes.
 You will receive FU-BEST credits even if you are not or no longer enrolled anywhere.
 Do keep in mind, however, in case you are well beyond the standard undergraduate age range of 18-22, that the FU-BEST program is designed for students in that particular age-cohort.
 The FU-BEST program is not set up as an adult/continuing education program.

 This depends on your country of citizenship.
 North American and most European students do not need a visa for Germany, students from most other countries do.
-Please check with the German embassy or consulate in the country where you are currently studying.
+Please check with the German embassy or consulate in the country where you are currently studying and read through our Visa Information for International Students (pdf).

 You can drop or add one or more courses during the first week of classes.
 Adding a course naturally presupposes an available spot in that course.